Note: I was kindly sent this bottle as part of a collaboration for International Scottish Gin Day, but as always I’ll let you know my real thoughts.

 As we lead up to International Scottish Gin Day, I’ve teamed up with Roehill Springs gin to find out a bit more about them.
 They kindly sent me a bottle of their Gin No.5 to try, and I chatted to Shirley, one half of the founding team, about their background, inspirations and future plans.

-Note: Jim at Mackintosh Gin kindly sent me bottle to try, as always I’ll let you know what I think.
+Note: The team at Roehill Springs kindly sent me a bottle of their gin to try, but as always I’ll let you know what I honestly think

-Note: I contacted the Gin Bothy team and they sent me a sample to try, but as always I’ll let you know what I really think.
+Note: The Garden Shed Distillery team sent me a bottle to try, but as always I’ll let you know what I really think